Explore the charming town of Wheeling, in West Virginia’s Northern Panhandle, and all the arts, culture and history it has to offer

-A good introduction to downtown Wheeling would be a visit to Centre Market, West Virginia’s oldest continuously operating market.
+Begin your introduction to downtown Wheeling with a visit to Centre Market, West Virginia’s oldest continuously operating market.
 Dating back more than 150 years, it’s the place to experience that old-time friendliness at small local businesses that offer an eclectic choice of collectibles, antiques, crafts and quality dining.
-Make sure to check out Artworks Around Town.
+Make sure to check out ArtWorks Around Town.

 With a little morning shopping behind you, it’s time for a visit to West Virginia Independence Hall Civil War Historic Site & Museum, just down Market Street from Centre Market.
 Built six years before Lincoln signed the proclamation declaring West Virginia a state, it served as the capitol for the Restored Government of Virginia, which was aligned with the Union from 1861-1863.
 An audio tour and film are available.

 For those with a love of architecture, a glimpse into Wheeling’s grand Victorian homes is a must.
 In a community with one of the largest per capita collections of homes from the middle to late 19th century, the largest assemblage is found in Victorian Old Town on North Main Street.
 Guided tours are available at many of the homes from May through December.
 With reservations the 1892 restored Eckhart House offers tea.
 Allow time for a stop at its gift shop.